Positive Modal Logic Beyond Distributivity: Semilattice semantics for weak positive logic

-\begin{theorem} Any consequence pair $\psi \cp \chi$ of $\lan{L}$-formulae locally corresponds to a first-order formula with one free variable. \end{theorem} \begin{proof} We know that $\mo{X} \Vdash \psi \cp \chi$ if and only if $\mo{X}^{\circ} \models \so(\psi \cp \chi)$.
+\begin{theorem} Any consequence pair $\psi \cp \chi$ of $\lan{L}$-formulae locally corresponds to a first-order formula with one free variable. \end{theorem} \begin{proof} We know that $\mo{X}, w \Vdash \psi \cp \chi$ if and only if $\mo{X}^{\circ} \models \so(\psi \cp \chi)[w]$.
 Our strategy for obtaining a first-order correspondent is to remove all second-order quantifiers from the second-order translation.
-We assume that this expression has been processed such that no two quantifiers bind the same variable.
+We assume that no two quantifiers bind the same variable.

-If the antecedent is equivalent to either $\top$ or $\bot$ then we already know that the statement is true, so we assume that it is not.
-Moreover, in this case we can replace the antecedent with an equivalent formula that does not contain $\top$ or $\bot$.
-So we may assume that the antecedent does not involve $\top$ or $\bot$.